brickbots/PiFinder/docs/source/dev_guide.rst

 Developer Guide
 ===============

-If you are a developer, like to tinke with the code, troubleshoot deeper or contribute to the project: this guide helps you to do all these cool things.
+If you are a developer, like to tinker with the code, troubleshoot you PiFinder in depth or contribute to the project: this guide helps you to do all these cool things.

 Submitting issues, bugs and ideas
 ---------------------------------

-Generally the rule applies: the more desciptive and precise you are, the better.
-T Please always describe exacactly what you found, what you expected and how you found the issue.
-Work with error logs or show us pictures of the problem or maker screenshots. his helps a lot to speed up things.
+Generally the rule applies: the more desciptive and precise you are, if you ask a question, either here in GitHub, via Mail or the discord hhannel, the better.
+Please always describe exacactly what you **found**, what you **expected** and how the way is to **reproduce** the issue.
+Therefor you can submit  error logs, show us pictures of the problem or make screenshots.
+This helps a lot to speed up things.

 Depending on the complexity, it is probably wise, to discuss your issue on the discord server in advance.
 There are a lot of users and developers online.